CamdenTadhg/TBRead/Planning/Project Plan.md

 ## 22 Styling
     ## homepage
         ## change cover images so they will appear correctly on all screens
-        ## Logo change to To Be Read so we know what they stand for
         ## one line pitch below the navbar. why do I want to be on this website in the first place?
-    ## about page
+    ## about page (where does this link go?)
         ## accessible when you aren't signed in. why this tool? who it's for in more detail? what it does?
 Snippet about who I am  (match this up with readme)
 ## 21 Write readme and submit here
+## 20 Refactor based on feedback from mentor and hatchways and Augustin
+    ## better response to axios errors than stupid little alerts
-## 20 Styling
+## 19 Styling
     ## fix it so that on login, you get the appropriate flash message
-    ## lists
-        ## see if arrow can show up in every column of the table so you know you can sort by that
-        ## see if you can turn off sorting for the cover image
-        ## short description of what the page does for you
-        ## search in the corner that lets you search for any book you have in the system (that will be standardized across pages)
-        ## tab should say did not finish
-        ## tabs should look like the add books.
-        ## check boxes to the left of the titles and button to click to move them to the list so you can move a bunch at one time
-            ## where do you end up?
-        ## take away the table lines
-        ## make table header words a little bit bigger and choose a different font for them
-        ## spread out empty table so you can actually read the columns
     ## add books page
         ## make the field and term in a line, like the HCLIB search bar.
         ## search bar should go across the top and search results appear below
         ## add book manually shows up at the bottom below any search results.
 All on one line.
 Increase font size.
         ## no lines in the search results
-    ## same things on the challenge page as on the lists page
-## 19 Refactor based on feedback from mentor and hatchways and Augustin
-    ## better response to axios errors than stupid little alerts
+    ## lists and challenges
+        ## take away the table lines
+        ## turn off sorting for the cover image
+        ## make table header words a little bit bigger and choose a different font for them
+        ## spread out empty table so you can actually read the columns
+        ## have arrow show up in every column of the table so you know you can sort by that
+        ## short description of what the page does for you
+        ## search in the corner that lets you search for any book you have in the system (that will be standardized across pages)
+        ## tab should say did not finish
+        ## tabs should look like the add books.
+        ## check boxes to the left of the titles and button to click to move them to the list so you can move a bunch at one time
+            ## where do you end up?
 ## 18 Transfer database to new service
 ## 17 fix buttons on challenge list, to show leave or join depending on status and update table based on click.
 ## 16 Documentation